Return to Love Tour

-The Return to Love Tour was a 2000 concert tour by American singing group Diana Ross and the Supremes.
+The Return to Love Tour was a 2000 concert tour by the American singing group Diana Ross and the Supremes.

 Origins

 In 1999, Diana Ross released her final album on Motown Records, Every Day is a New Day.
 According to Ross (featured in an interview with Barbara Walters), Scott Sanders, a close friend of Ross', suggested adding an entire Supremes segment to her promotional concert tour for the then-new album in which she would perform full versions of the hits she recorded when she was with the Supremes.
 The idea soon developed into an entire show of Supremes songs which would reunite Ross with her former singing partners, Mary Wilson and Cindy Birdsong.
 Ross approached Arthur Fogel, head of concert promotions for TNA/SFX(now Live Nation Entertainment), who, reportedly, agreed to finance the tour.

 Negotiations

 Talks and plans for the tour were well underway throughout the summer of 1999 as the idea of a Supremes tour was floated around before Mary Wilson was contacted by Diana Ross in December 1999.
 At this time, Wilson only heard rumors of the tour and had not been contacted by TNA/SFX.
 Wilson, upset she had been contacted so late, wanted to speak with Ross directly before beginning negotiations with TNA/SFX.
 Ross felt they should speak after negotiations took place.
 Following Ross' initial contact, she removed herself from the negotiation process, leaving them between the women, their representatives, and the promoters.
 TNA/SFX initially offered Wilson $1 million.
 Cindy Birdsong was reported to have been offered less than $1 million.
 Tour performance fees are determined by an artist's most recent per-show earnings.
 Wilson, reportedly, earned roughly $1 million in performance fees the previous year.
 Wilson and Birdsong were also informed they would have not have any creative input into the show.
 Wilson rejected the initial offer feeling she, Ross, and Birdsong should be paid equally and have equal input into the show.
 Promoters increased Wilson's offer up to $2 million after the initial rejection.
 Ross agreed to offer Wilson an additional $2 million from her personal finances to the $2 million TNA/SFX proposed for a total of $4 million.
 Wilson and Birdsong's request for creative input into the show was again rejected.
 Ross stipulated that all of the others artists' fees were guaranteed, meaning that they'd receive the full amount of their contracts, regardless of how many performances actually took place.
 Wilson erroneously publicly stated that Ross was to receive between $15 and $20 million.
 Ross, however, as the tour's co-producer, was receiving $500,000 per night from TNA/SFX to cover the tour's expenses.
 When the expenses exceeded the allotment, Ross covered the overages.